What IS S.T.E.P.?

 Evaluations will be completed annually or at any time that a participant leaves the program or changes positions/buildings.
 Any participant who is evaluated as unacceptable will not be permitted to participate in the S.T.E.P. program in the future.

 The District Office will base work assignments on interests, experience, and qualifications, as well as the availability of appropriate assignments.
 Program participants must complete a time sheet of hours worked each week and submit it to the administrator or supervisor overseeing their work assignment.
 The time sheet will be forwarded to the District payroll office for processing.

 The District payroll office will record hours worked by the S.T.E.P. participant between July 1 and June 30 and will calculate the total net earnings for tax relief applicable to the subsequent year’s school property tax payments.
 W-2s will be issued to the S.T.E.P. participant on a calendar year calculation.
 Participants should be aware that any income received from the S.T.E.P. program could alter their eligibility for certain other tax credits or deductions and/or entitlements to other federal and state benefit programs.

 Each participant will be required to successfully complete an orientation and training session introducing the employee to District procedures and appropriate conduct on school property prior to starting any work assignment.
 The orientation session will be a time for the participant to ask any questions he or she may have concerning the program, procedures, assignments, etc.

-Statement of Interest (PDF) – (STEP application must complete to apply)
+Statement of Interest (PDF) – (STEP application must be complete to apply.)